MEET MAURICE TE PLATE: EUROPEAN SPACE AGENCY (ESA) WEBB SYSTEMS INTEGRATION AND TEST MANAGER AND ESA MID-INFRARED INSTRUMENT MANAGER

 He works with a very international community with colleagues scattered all over Europe on two different instruments, as well as with all his colleagues at Goddard.
 In his role he helps to form relationships between these two groups to solve the technical challenges of the Webb project, the largest space observatory every built and launched.
 He's excited to be a part of a project that pushes technological and scientific boundaries.
 Despite the difficult interfaces and language barriers he works to create strong international teamwork so that the mission can achieve a great end product that will do stunning science.

 In his free time he enjoys traveling in the U.S. and in Europe.
-He also frequently spends time outdoors camping, canoeing and hiking with his three sons and wife.
+He also frequently spends time outdoors camping, canoeing and hiking.
 He also likes running and mountain biking.